-The U.S. Department of Health and Human Services explains that
+The U.S. Department of Health and Human Services explains it as follows.

 Chronic, heavy use of alcohol affects several neurotransmitter systems in the brain.
 These neuro transmitter systems adapt to the chronic presence of alcohol.
 Once they have adapted, these systems are only in equilibrium with alcohol.
 When alcohol use ceases, the systems become disregulated and enter a pathologic hyperexcitatory state.

-It appears that acamprosate helps modulate and normalize brain activity.
+It appears that the med helps modulate and normalize brain activity.
 Its side effects tend to be minimal and it is not addictive.
 For this reason, patients can take it for as long as a year after drinking stops.

 Medicines for Alcoholism Treatment: Summary

-Unfortunately, there are no “magic bullet” medicines for alcoholism treatment.
-But there are medicines that can help.
+Yet there are no “magic bullet” meds for alcoholism treatment.
+But there are meds that can help.
 Discuss these options with your doctor.
 That medical expert knows your specific medical history.
-Therefore your doctor can provide informed advice about medicines for alcoholism.
+So your doctor can provide informed advice about medicines for alcoholism.